 Did you know the average garage door in the United States opens and closes around 1,500 times each year?
 Your garage door is the first line of defense against a variety of threats (like intruders, pests, and inclement weather), so it’s important to ensure it’s working smoothly.

-In this blog, we’ll answer the question “how do I know when to replace a garage door?” to ensure you’re getting the most value from this important part of your home.
+In this blog, we’ll answer the question “when do I replace my garage door?” to ensure you’re getting the most value from this important part of your home.
 We’ll also review the average cost to replace a garage door, the benefits of doing so, and how you can extend its lifespan.

 What to Consider When Replacing a Garage Door

-If you’re asking yourself, “how do I know when to replace a garage door?”, there are several key questions to ask yourself.
+If you’re asking yourself, “when to replace my garage door”, there are several key questions to ask yourself.
 We’ll review each of these in more detail below.

 Is the Door Seriously Damaged?